displaynone/gutenberg-snippet/README.md

 - `LICENSE` — The Open Source licence for the plugin
 - `package.json` — The npm dependancies for the project, and npm scripts.
 - `README.md` — This file!
-- `README.md` — Starter WordPress plugin repository readme file.
+- `readme.txt` — Starter WordPress plugin repository readme file.
 - `webpack.config.js` — The webpack configruation for the project

 ## Credits